osteensco/shadow-clone.nvim/README.md

  - SCsplit: Split a floating window horizontally
  - SCvsplit: Split a floating window vertically
  - SCinspect: Prints the contents of shadow-clone's main stack
- - SCinspecthidden: Prints the contents of shadow-clone's hidden data structure (toggle buffers, groups that were hidden)
+ - SCinspecthidden: Prints the contents of shadow-clone's hidden data structure (toggle buffers and groups that are in a hidden status)

 <h3>API</h3>